 Don’t be afraid of filling up the backyard with large plants and big leaves; if the boundaries recede into the background behind them, it will make the place look larger.
 Evergreens will keep the effect all year.
 Planting them in raised beds, as Daniel Shea has done here, will make them seem even taller and more jungle-like.

 We’ve all cottoned on to growing your own but sometimes there just isn’t the space for spuds.
 Given there is sunshine for several hours a day, you can always accommodate some herbs though, which are great value - who wants to go trailing down to the shops for a couple of sprigs of thyme?

 If you plant them in a stand like this, and you can get twice as many pots for the same floor space.
 The good thing about most herbs is that they look nice too, their flowers are popular with bees and insects and, as many come from sunny climates, they need little watering.

 If you are going to have containers, give them some uniformity - either by colour and material, or by size.
 Otherwise the place will look cluttered and untidy.
 It is probably best to put zinging colours in neutral containers, or keep your planting palate subtle if going for bright containers.

-The bigger the container you can fit in your space the better; you can always fill the bottom half with polystyrene, unless your plants are hungry feeders, such as trees and shrubs.
+The bigger the container you can fit in your space the better - like the giant one just seen, below; you can always fill the bottom half with polystyrene, unless your plants are hungry feeders, such as trees and shrubs.